 Squeeze Pages Vs Landing Pages Vs Websites

-You may be wondering what the difference is between a squeeze page and a website.
+Or the difference between a squeeze page and a landing page…

 Well let’s break these down individually.

 The best way to think about your website is that it’s almost like your central hub of operations.
 It’s a place customers can come to learn more about your business and possibly read a blog or engage further.